IMPORTANT TROUBLESHOOTING TIPS:

 7. Be sure to put the payment certificate in the same folder/directory as the FileMaker application.

 On Windows this is in the directory called /Program Files/FileMaker/FileMaker Pro 20/ or similar for older versions of FileMaker.

-On macOS FileMaker 19 can be installed directly in the Applications folder.
+On macOS FileMaker Pro 19 is installed directly in the Applications folder.
 Place the payment certificate file also in the Applications folder in that case.
 For older versions of FileMaker place the payment certificate file in the Applications/FileMaker 18 Advanced/ folder or similar for other versions of FileMaker.

 After adding the certificate to the Filemaker Pro folder you can check if it is registered by selecting the menu:

 Select the plug-in from the list and click the Configure button to see the registration details.